 On admission, you should discuss the facilities and resources you will need to complete the research project with your prospective supervisors.
 This may include support for fieldwork, testing, technical support, statistical services, equipment access, etc. You should be provided with a workspace and access to labs (with after-hours access if required).

+In addition, your department should ensure that you are familiar with departmental, Library and other University resources available to support your research activities.
 Your supervisors will introduce you to the range of on-campus computer facilities, library services and support (some of which are detailed below).

 The University of Melbourne's Library boasts world-class facilities for researchers.
 Offering a wide range of resources and services to support you throughout your candidature, the following links will support you with your research, writing and publishing.